utep-cs-systems-courses/matrix-multiply-alanperezse/ReadMe.md

 The parallel algorithm has taken around 3 hours to do due to errors with the results.

 ### Performance measurements:
-The following measurements were done by repeatedly multiplying a square matrix with size of 10, 10 times.
+The following measurements are an average of repeatedly multiplying a square matrix with size of 35 by itself, 10 times.

-1 thread:   0.3564 seconds
+1 thread:   13.1359 seconds

-2 threads:  0.3120 seconds
+2 threads:  12.6375 seconds

-4 threads:  0.4288 seconds
+4 threads:  13.7888 seconds

-8 threads:  0.4165 seconds
+8 threads:  13.4846 seconds

 ### Analysis:
 The run with 2 threads seems to be the quickest.
 Since we have more than 8 processes, I would have expected the run with 8 threads to be the most efficient, but data seems to indicate otherwise.
 There also seems to be some other issues since the linear algorithm is much faster than this results.
-Those issues stem from my lack of understanding of how nested lists are handled by the pymp.shared.list() method.
+Those issues stem from my lack of understanding of how nested lists are handled when in parallel.

 ### Observations:
 The algorithm for matrix multiplication was initially unnecessarily complicated.
 I have since made it more concise and readable.